The History of the Arcadia Neighborhood In Phoenix, Arizona

 The Jokake Inn and Paradise Inn were other early developments.
 The properties were located on what’s now known as The Phoenician.
 Elizabeth Arden’s Maine Chance retreat was the first luxury spa.
 Inspired by Arden’s rural farm in Maine, the resort was open during winter months and quickly became a hot spot for First Ladies and other famous women.

-Original Zoning Limitations
+History of the Arcadia Original Zoning Limitations

 Zoning originally limited development to one house per five acres.
 Large setbacks were provided around the periphery of the five acre parcels.
 By the mid 1950’s, a number of residential developments had begun.
 One example is the Mountgrove area, formerly the Sphinx Date Ranch, extending from 46th Place to 47th Place and from the Arizona Canal north to Lafayette Boulevard.
 The majority of the homes were built in 1954 with careful attention to preserving the Sphinx Date palms, since it was believed that this was the only area in the United States where this variety would grow.